anamendes23/CG_Samples/Assignment_3/README.md

 ## Instructions

 Utilize a matrix to rotate, scale, and translate the colorful name from assignment 2.
-Each letter rotates around their own Y axis based on elapsed time.
+Each letter rotates around its own Y axis based on elapsed time.
 Scale, additional rotation, and translation will happen based on user input via mouse and keyboard.

 ## Results